wally-kroeker/ai-solarpunk-story-bot/README.md

 - Gemini Pro by Google for AI story generation
 - Imagen 2 by Google for image generation
-- python-twitter for Twitter API integration
+- Tweepy and requests-oauthlib for Twitter API integration